Undergraduate Student Examination Handbook 2017-2018

 18. Except where it is impractical to do so, coursework submitted will be marked anonymously.
 Each department will notify students of the precise arrangements it uses for this.

 19. To ensure fairness and consistency all examinations and assessed work are marked in accordance with the University’s guidance on marking and moderation.

 20. It is a student’s responsibility to ensure that answers provided in examination scripts are legible for marking.
-Where a marker finds a substantial part of an examination script to be illegible, ie. where reading the text takes an unreasonable amount of time and prevents the opportunity for appropriate consideration, the work will be assessed on the basis of the legible parts only and a mark awarded accordingly.
-Further information on illegible examination scripts can be found in section 3.7 of the Academic Quality Handbook which can be accessed here.
+Where a marker finds a substantial part of an examination script to be illegible, i.e. where reading the text takes an unreasonable amount of time and prevents the opportunity for appropriate consideration, the work will be assessed on the basis of the legible parts only and a mark awarded accordingly.
+Further information can be found in Section 3.7 of the Academic Quality Handbook.

 21. All work which counts towards a final assessment is monitored by external examiners whose job it is to appraise examination papers and coursework, monitor marking standards, participate in oral examinations (where relevant) and ensure fair treatment for all students.
 Student work will therefore be examined by a number of staff both internal and external to the University, avoiding the possibility of marker subjectivity or prejudice.
 Students should not contact external examiners, but seek clarification on assessments via their academic departments, or, if eligible to do so, through the University’s appeal procedures after the confirmation of the final module mark.